River Where the Moon Rises: Backlash from Chinese netizens about hanbok origin

-Ji Soo involved in school violence allegations
+Ji Soo's alleged involvement in school violence and subsequent dismissal by KBS2

 On March 3, 2021, school violence rumours surrounding actor Ji Soo circulated online.
 Through a handwritten letter, Ji Soo admitted to the school bullying rumours and apologized to those who have been hurt by his past actions and those involved in the production of the currently ongoing drama.
 However, he denied committing the alleged sexual assaults among these allegations, which also including extorting the students of their money, fighting and proxy testing.
 Ji Soo was one of the many people from the entertainment industry who were accused of being a school bully in their school days since February 2021, in which the list of people also included Park Hye-su, Jo Byeong-kyu, (G)I-dle's Soojin and Shim Eun-woo, who either denied the allegations or apologised to the victims.

 The following day, a KBS representative shared that filming scheduled for March 4 was cancelled due to Ji Soo's ongoing school violence controversy.
 On March 5, Ji Soo was removed as a cast member from the drama.
 Later that day, it was confirmed that Ji Soo was replaced by Na In-woo from episode 7 onwards.
 The production had completed filming 90% of the drama when the allegations first arose.
 On March 24, a plan was proposed by the production team to re-film the first six episodes of the show (which included Ji Soo) in light of Na In-woo's replacement of the actor and the expressed public interest by existing viewers to rewatch the first six episodes and new viewers to watch the previous episodes, as well as the positive reception to Na's acting and chemistry with female lead Kim So-hyun despite the circumstances of his casting.
 The production team also promised to release the first six re-filmed episodes through the online broadcasting platforms and VODs as soon as possible.
 In a post-drama interview, Lee Ji-hoon said that it took him around 3 days to complete the reshoots with Na In-woo while Kim So-hyun, who had the most scenes with the male lead, underwent one more month of filming to complete the re-shoots.

 Cast members Lee Ji-hoon, Wang Bit-na, Ki Eun-se, Kim Hee-jung and Yoon Joo-man offered to participate in the re-shoots without payment.
 It was later revealed two months after the drama end, Kim So-hyun also participated in the re-shoots without payment out of love and affection for the drama and her character.

 On April 2, 2021, the show's production company is currently pending a lawsuit against Ji Soo and his management agency KeyEast regarding the damages caused to the drama, which totalled up to around 3 billion won as a result of the bullying scandal caused by Ji Soo.
 They stated that they earlier tried to seek compensation from KeyEast but to no avail due to the non-cooperation of the agency.